 At some point you may need to disable Platform Encryption for fields, files, or both.
-You can turn field encryption on or off individually, but file encryption is all or nothing.

 When you turn off Platform Encryption, encrypted data is not mass-decrypted and any functionality that is affected by encryption is not restored.
 Contact Salesforce if you need help with this.

-- 1. From Setup, use the Quick Find box to find Platform Encryption. - 2.
-Click Encrypt Fields, then click Edit. - 3.
-Deselect the fields you want to stop encrypting, then click Save.

-Data in these fields will now be visible to users without the "View Encrypted Data" permission, if they have access. - 4.
-To disable encryption for files, deselect Encrypt Files and Attachments.
-All files and attachments will now be visible to users without the "View Encrypted Data" permission, if they have access.
+- 1. From Setup, enter Platform Encryption in the Quick Find box, then select Platform Encryption. - 2.
+Clear the fields you want to make visible to users without the "View Encrypted Data" permission. - 3.
+To disable field encryption entirely, clear Encrypt Fields. - 4.
+To disable encryption for files, clear Encrypt Files and Attachments.